spicelang/spice/docs/docs/language/for-loops.md

 ```

 !!! tip "Usage of loop alternatives"
-    For loops should only be used when it is forseeable how often a block of code runs.
+    For loops should only be used when it is foreseeable how often a block of code runs.
 If this is not the case, we recommend using the [while loop](../while-loops) instead.